discopop-project/discopop-gui-vscode/DEVELOPER_README.md

     -   **JSONWebViewProvider:** functionality to show json files in a vs code view. (e.g. Suggestion Details, Hotspot Details)
     -   **SimpleTree:** base class for tree views, (e.g. Configurations and Suggestions views.)
     -   **UIPrompts:** helpers to simplify user interaction

+## Creating Releases

+-   update the version in package.json
+-   update the CHANGELOG.md
+-   update the README.md compatibility table
+-   create a release using the github user interface